p-sawicki2/tf-rmm/docs/design/memory-management.rst

 -  Root

 |RMM| code and |RMM| data are in Realm PAS memory, allocated to the |RMM| at
-boot.
+boot by the EL3 Firware.
 This is a static allocation, so this memory is never accessible to the Host.

 The size of the |RMM| data is fixed at boot.
-The majority of this is the granule array (see "Granule state tracking" below), whose size is proportional to the amount of DRAM in the system.
+The majority of this is the granule array (see `Granule state tracking`_ below), whose size is configurable and proportional to the maximum amount of DRAM supported by the system.

 Realm data and Realm metadata are in Realm PAS memory, delegated to the
 |RMM| by the Host at runtime.
 The |RMM| ABI ensures that this memory cannot